melurke/Wordle/README.md

 automated_bot.py -> Bot from bot.py automated to press the buttons to play the game

+bot_hard.py -> Bot for the game Wordle that plays in hard mode

+automated_bot_hard.py -> Bot from bot_hard.py automated to press the buttons to play the game

 starting_word.py -> Program that calculates the best starting word for bot.py (the top 3 words are trace, salet and crate)

+### Old Bots:

 random_bot.py -> Bot for the game Wordle that guesses a random possible word